 Background and activities

-She designed the artificial sky and artificial sun for the new daylight laboratory (constructed 2000-2002) and the new full-scale room laboratory ROMLAB (finished 2006) at the same Faculty.
+She designed the artificial sky and artificial sun for the daylight laboratory (constructed 2000-2002) and the newest version of the full-scale room laboratory ROMLAB (finished 2006).

-She has funded the Light & Colour Group at the Faculty of Architecture at NTNU in 2011.
+She has established Light & Colour Group at the Faculty of Architecture at NTNU in 2011 and has been guiding the group since then.

 Scientific, academic and artistic work